prinz7/NNApproximator/README.md

 cd build
 ```

 Call CMake to create the make files.
-You need at least CMake version 3.13:
+You need at least CMake version 3.13 for this to work:
 ```
 cmake ..
 ```